joey1136/katacoda-scenarios/Area-C/step2.md

 You should make new datasource from mysql if the database is different In the following Steps, we also need to use datasource from wordpress database.
-You make skip this configuration first but you have to remember to create the datasource for wordpress database.
+You may skip this configuration first but you have to remember to create the datasource for wordpress database.